DavidBosch-Code/AssemblyAIHackathon/README.md

 # Notes

 - Downloading from YouTube can be quite slow, especially for longer videos.
 You can see the progress in the command prompt/terminal.
+We recommend trying it out with a short video initially.
 - We save the video mp3s & transcript results, so running the dashboard on a previously used link should be faster (it does re-run OpenAI requests)
 - We assume each video has exactly two speakers.
 More or less may lead to unexpected behavior